Effective date: 19 February 2026

 If Benecol Limited or substantially all of its assets are acquired by a third party, in which case personal information held by it about its customers will be one of the transferred assets.

-If we are under a duty to disclose or share your personal information in order to comply with any legal obligation, or in order to enforce or apply any terms relating to our site or any other agreement; or to protect the rights, property, or safety of Benecol Limited, our customers, or others.
+If we are under a duty to disclose or share your personal information in order to comply with any legal obligation, or in order to enforce or apply any terms relating to our site or any other agreement; or to protect the rights, property, or safety of Benecol Limited, or any member of our corporate group, our customers, or others.

 Information about our use of cookies

 Our site uses cookies to distinguish you from other users of the site.
 We may also use other technologies such as google tagging, web tags and pixel tags.
 These tags send a message to us that cause a cookie to be dropped or a mobile identifier to be accessed.
 The use of cookies and tagging helps us to provide you with a good experience when you browse our site and also allows us to improve our site.
-By continuing to browse the site, you are agreeing to our use of cookies and tagging.
+To find out more about how we use cookies and other similar technologies and how you can manage your preferences, please see our Cookie Policy.

 Marketing